- Originally published: 23 March 2020

 Flu Appears more quickly and affects more than just your nose and throat (commonly high fever, aches and pains, more severe exhaustion).

-COVID-19 Fever and a dry cough are the most common / notable symptoms, appearing in 88% and 68% of cases respectively according to WHO data on confirmed cases, followed by sputum production, and shortness of breath.
+COVID-19 Fever and a dry cough are the most common / notable symptoms, appearing in 88% and 68% of cases respectively according to WHO data on confirmed cases.
+Anosmia (loss of smell) is another key symptom that’s only been recently officially recognised as such – appearing in 59% of confirmed cases according to data gathered by Kings College London.

 What is a persistent or continuous cough?